 NOTE: The author is shocked and saddened to learn of the death of the Duchess of Abercorn on 10 December 2018.
 She interviewed Sacha (as she insisted on being called, rather than by any title) in 2013 for her book Duchesses: Living in 21st Century Britain, at her home Barons Court in Northern Ireland.
-Fascinating, warm and humane, she deserved the honours she had received for her charitable work.
 Afterwards she and the Duke invited the author and her husband to have lunch with them.
-During 2015 she helped Jane with her book Princess: The Early Life of Queen Elizabeth II by introducing her to her aunt, Lady Butter, a friend since childhood of Prince Philip and of Princess Elizabeth (now HM the Queen), who agreed to be interviewed for that book.
+During 2015 she helped Jane with her book Princess: The Early Life of Queen Elizabeth II by introducing her to her aunt, Lady Butter, a friend since childhood of Prince Philip and of Princess Elizabeth (now HM the Queen).
 Please see below for Sacha’s connection with the Royal Family.
 Here’s Jane’s feature for Royal Central (13 Dec.
 2018): Remembering the Duchess of Abercorn

 Today’s non-royal duchesses enjoy titles bestowed upon their husbands’ ancestors by previous monarchs.
 The last non-royal dukedom (Fife) was created by the Queen’s great-great-grandmother, Queen Victoria, in 1900.
 The duchesses who feature in the author’s book enjoy their own diverse connections with the monarchy.